juice-shop/pwning-juice-shop/part2/crypto.md

 #### Hints

-* Make sure you solve [Find the hidden easter egg](forgotten-content.md#easterEgg1Challenge) first
+* Make sure you solve [Find the hidden easter egg](forgotten-content.md#easterEgg1Challenge) first.
-* You might have to tailchase through several layers of encryption for this challenge
+* You might have to peel through several layers of tough-as-nails encryption for this challenge.

-### Forge a coupon code that gives you a discount of at least 80%
+### Forge a coupon code that gives you a discount of at least 80% {#forgeCouponChallenge}

+This is probably one of the hardest challenges in the OWASP Juice Shop.
+As you learned during [the "happy path" tour](/part1/happy-path.md), the webshop offers a _Coupon_ field to get a discount on your entire order during checkout.
+The challenge is to get a discount of at least 80% on an order.
+As no coupons with this high a discount are published, it is up to you to forge your own.

 #### Hints

+* One viable solution would be to reverse-engineer how coupon codes are generated and craft your own 80% coupon by using the same (or at least similar) implementation.
+* Another possible solution might be harvesting as many previous coupon as possible and look for patterns that might give you a leverage for a brute force attack.
+* If all else fails, you could still try to blindly brute force the coupon code field before checkout.

 ### Fake a continue code that solves only challenge #99